 I've worked in lots of schools, but the one that inspires them all is Bricknell in Hull!
 The school’s ethos of using animation as an educational tool for learning, and the commitment and recognition of the value of that art is unparalleled.
-The collaboration has resulted in a series of internationally celebrated films and a total of 14 awards in just five years that has put Bricknell Primary School in Hull on the animation map.
+The collaboration has resulted in a series of internationally celebrated films and a total of 15 awards over 10 years that has put Bricknell Primary School in Hull on the animation map.
 “I wish I went to Ecuador” (2011), was screened at the worlds largest Environmental Film Festivals, the U.N. climate change summit, wonthe support, praise of Al Gore and a Hollywood award.
 When I talk about the power of children's voice, empowerment and innovative creative excellence and risk taking that make a lasting impact on school children - this is what I'm talking about!

 “The clever balance between the children’s voices and mixed media creates a moving and personal portrait of this school.”

 “We are so proud to have received this award.
 It is a real credit to the hard work of our talented pupils and staff.
 This film is really special to us as the entire project was led by the interviews and comments from our children and the lovely things they have to say about our school."

 Head teacher, Tim Attwater

 Best Foreign Animation by Children, IFFF Hollywood, BAF Young Animators Award 2012, Bradford Animation Festival, UK 2011.
 2 Grand Prizes for Best Overall Film, Kids for Kids UK Film Festival 2011

 “A terrific commentary on climate change and its devastating impacts upon our planet”